Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

 <p>Submit all assignments through Webcourse's Assignment Page</p>
 <h2>Assignment Policies &amp; Procedures</h2>
 <h3>Discussions</h3>
-<p>As part of the course&rsquo;s GEP Foundation in <em>Communication</em>, students will be asked to participate in online discussions throughout the semester.</p>
 <p>Each unit will have a discussion post prompt.
 Generally, discussions are based on reading from the text, documentaries, and other online sources.</p>
 <p>The discussions will be due at the end of each unit and may be completed at any time during the unit.</p>
 <p>Discussion participation will be graded out of 7 points, variable according to quality.
 You can <strong>earn a bonus points by:</strong>.</p>